mikeroyal/ARM-Guide/README.md

 [Android Studio](https://developer.android.com/studio/) is the official integrated development environment for Google's Android operating system, built on JetBrains' IntelliJ IDEA software and designed specifically for Android development.
 Availble on Windows, macOS, Linux, Chrome OS.

 [Visual Studio](https://visualstudio.microsoft.com/) is an integrated development environment (IDE) from Microsoft; which is a feature-rich application that can be used for many aspects of software development.
 Visual Studio makes it easy to edit, debug, build, and publish your app.
 By using Microsoft software development platforms such as Windows API, Windows Forms, Windows Presentation Foundation, and Windows Store.

+[Arduino IDE](https://www.arduino.cc/en/software) is an open-source integrated development environment for the Arduino platform that provides easy-to-use hardware and software.

 [Compute Library](https://github.com/ARM-software/ComputeLibrary) is a set of computer vision and machine learning functions optimised for both Arm CPUs and GPUs using SIMD technologies.